The Fabelmans: Box office

-It made $400,000 on its first day of wide release, with an additional $480,000 on Thanksgiving Day and $880,000 on Black Friday, resulting in a 5-day weekend total of $3.4 million.
+The Fabelmans made $400,000 on its first day of wide release, with an additional $480,000 on Thanksgiving Day and $880,000 on Black Friday, resulting in a 5-day weekend total of $3.4 million.

-After four weeks in theaters, Spielberg's film grossed $6 million domestic, making it the worst financial performance ever for a Spielberg film, with the general public's trending lack of interest in prestige films, a muted reception from older audience demographics and the large decline in popularity and relevance of Spielberg and his filmography cited as the reasons.
+After four weeks in theaters, Spielberg's film grossed $6 million domestic, making it the smallest ever gross for a Spielberg film.
+This was attributed to the general public's trending lack of interest in prestige films, a muted reception from older audience demographics and the large decline in popularity and relevance of Spielberg and his filmography.
 The film crossed the $10 million mark worldwide during Christmas weekend.
+Following the Academy Award nomination announcements, the film earned a 14% boost in grosses.
 It performed better in the United Kingdom, grossing $1.3 million on its opening weekend, finishing fourth.
 It was also a success in France, grossing $2.2 million on its opening weekend, also finishing fourth.